ahwkuepper/portfolios/README.md

 ## Documentation

 See Jupyter notebook for examples.
+More to follow.